24 Jan 2025

 Employers also benefit from the A1 certificate.
 They have a clear legal basis and can deploy their employees across borders.
 In this case, the employer does not need to deal with the social security systems of the countries in which the employees work.
 The certificate fulfils all legal requirements and the employer need not fear any legal problems or fines.
 Companies that regularly have to send their employees to another country for a certain period of time or have to carry out projects in other countries benefit considerably from this certificate.

 The same also applies to the self-employed.
-For them, it is proof that they continue to pay their contributions in their home country and do not need to worry about their activities abroad.
+For them, it is proof that they continue to pay their contributions in their home country and they do not need to worry about their activities abroad.

 What is the legal basis for the A1 certificate?